rdkcentral/firebolt/apis/latest/manage/ClosedCaptions/index.md

 ## Methods

 ### backgroundColor
-The prefered background color for displaying closed-captions, .
+The preferred background color for displaying closed-captions, .

 To get the value of `backgroundColor` call the method like this: